technyon/nuki_hub/README.md

 ## Initial setup (Network and MQTT)

-Power up the ESP32 and a new Wi-Fi access point named "ESP32_(8 CHARACTER ALPHANUMERIC)" should appear.<br>
+Power up the ESP32 and a new Wi-Fi access point named "NukiHub" should appear.<br>
 Connect a client device to this access point and in a browser navigate to "http://192.168.4.1".<br>
 Use the web interface to connect the ESP to your preferred Wi-Fi network.<br>
 <br>